-If you can hear faded sounds of bells, Buddhist oratorio, sounds of Om Mani Padme Hum coming from a distant place perched on a hilltop in the pin drop silence of high altitude village, then you probably are in vicinity of a monastery.
-Your ears are about to get a melodious treat of Buddhist oratorio comprising gyaling, cymbals, drums and hand bells served with a perfect blend of tantric throat singing performed by monks sitting across a dark room lightened up by multiple oil lamps burning in front of Gautama Buddha idol.
-Beautiful architecture, wooden interior, walls decorated in thousand-year-old oil paintings and a perfect blend of golden yellow and maroon colors is all what makes a monastery look more beautiful and a must-visit place.
+If you can hear faded sounds of bells, Buddhist oratorio, sounds of Om Mani Padme Hum coming from a distant place perched on a hilltop in the pin-drop silence of high altitude village, then you probably are in the vicinity of a monastery.
+Your ears are about to get a melodious treat of Buddhist oratorio comprising gyaling, cymbals, drums and handbells served with a perfect blend of tantric throat singing performed by monks sitting across a dark room lightened up by multiple oil lamps burning in front of Gautama Buddha idol.
+Beautiful architecture, wooden interior, walls decorated in thousand-year-old oil paintings and a perfect blend of golden yellow and maroon colours is all that makes a monastery look more beautiful and a must-visit place.
 You will feel an urge to visit one as soon as you get to know there is a monastery nearby.
 If you visited a highland in the Himalayas and didn’t visit a monastery, then your trip is incomplete.
 Go to these places and visit these beautiful Himalayan monasteries and feel that connection between humanity and high mountains.

 Located in the middle of a beautiful village of Tabo in Spiti Valley, the Tabo Monastery is a thousand-year-old monastery that was built in 996 AD.
 The year when the founding stone of the monastery was laid was the year of Fire Ape in accordance with the Tibetan calendar.
 Tabo Monastery is also known as Ajanta of the Himalayas in Spiti Valley.
 Perched on the left bank of Spiti River, a beautiful Shant Stupa welcomes you at the entrance of the monastery with a board on the right of the entrance gate which reads “Tabo Monastery 996 AD.”